jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 [Install]
 WantedBy=multi-user.target
 ```

+Systemd has the capability for targets to show what they "Require" to run, and what they "Want" to be running before they start.
+Systemd command `systemctl show` will show all details relating to a target or a service.

 The `show` and `--property` options allow you to retrieve individual values from any service file without having to display the entire file.